George-R-Heath/AFM-LineScan-Analyser/README.md

 Guide:

-Image preparation:
+Before running the Matlab codes please prepare kymographs as a single image:
-Assemble line scanning data into a single tiff image with time in x (left to right) and space in y.
+Image preparation: Assemble line scanning data into a single tiff image with time in x (left to right), space in y and height as intensity.
 If the data is saved as a line scan movie this can converted in imageJ using image rotation and montage functions or could be coded in Matlab.

 Using the Matlab codes:
 To use these codes, run the following Matlab scripts in editor mode in the following order: